JohnMichael0311/intern_frontend/README.md

-# This is a project built on Nextjs framework
+# This is a project which is built on " Nextjs " framework !!!!